gjy3035/GCC-CL/README.md

 GCC-CL(**GCC** dataset **C**ollector and **L**abeler) is a tool for creating synethic crowd images dataset.
 It consist two parts, collector and labeler, which are used to generate image information and generate input/output for crowd count model respectively.

+**Attention!!!** All mods must be used in the offline version of GTA V.

 ## GCC-Collector

 GCC-Collector is a tool to generate crowd image and head point information.
 It is a custom plugin running along with GTAV, written in **C++**. with the exception of basic windows C++ API, It also need: